-See also the PaTH Internships Chapter and Part A Guidelines: Servicing Participants with Challenging Behaviours Chapter for more information.
+See the Part A Guidelines: Servicing Participants with Challenging Behaviours Chapter for more information.

 Participant initiated Transfer by agreement

 Participants may transfer to a different TtW Provider if their current Provider, their proposed Provider and the Participant all agree to the transfer.
 An online request for a transfer can be initiated by any of the parties.
 The Participant should be advised by their Provider the transfer will be actioned within 2 days and they will receive an Appointment notification from the new Provider once complete.